Last Updated on October 31, 2022 by Lawrence Berezin

 The VTL portions of this executive order were extended through August 5, 2020, by subsequent executive orders.

-This is what Gridlock Sam had to say
+This is what Gridlock Sam had to say about the overabundance of parking tickets

 “In another example of the state and city not communicating or playing well, the NYPD has begun issuing tickets for expired inspection stickers.
-This is despite the fact that inspections are governed by the state and Governor Cuomo wisely announced months ago, due to the coronavirus lockdown, that as long as your sticker was valid in March it would be good until at least the latest extension date of Aug.
+This is despite the fact that inspections are governed by the state, and Governor Cuomo wisely announced months ago, due to the coronavirus lockdown, that as long as your sticker was valid in March it would be good until at least the latest extension date of Aug.
 5. Even Gridlock Sam put off his inspection until this week!

 I contacted the city and, so far, they aren’t going to automatically dismiss these summonses, even though with past errors they have made such arrangements.
 So, if you’re one of the unlucky ones who got a ticket, plead Not Guilty and you can use this column as evidence.
 In addition, cite Governor Cuomo’s Executive Order EO 202.11, which was continued by EO 202.48.”